-While it is certainly possible to prove fault or liability in a car accident without a police report, you should always get one if possible, because having one can make proving fault a whole lot easier.
+While it is certainly possible to prove fault or liability for a car accident without a police report, you should always get one, if possible.
+Having the accident report can make proving fault after an auto accident a whole lot easier.

 Proving Fault With a Police Report

-One of the parties involved in the accident may ask the other party not to contact the police for some reason.
+One of the parties involved in the accident (perhaps the at-fault driver) may ask the other party not to contact the police for some reason.
 Not contacting the police can be a mistake.
-Despite whatever promises a party may make on the scene, without police involvement, they may be tempted to change their story about what happened later or give you false identification/contact information.
+Despite whatever promises a party may make on the scene, without police involvement, they may be tempted to change their story about what happened later or give you false identification and contact information.

 Proving Fault Without a Police Report

 Fault has to be determined without a police report in many accident claims.
 When they don't have access to police reports, insurance companies gather information and evidence from all parties and any available witnesses.

 That's why motorists are wise to gather their own evidence after an accident by taking photos and/or video, getting copies or photos of identification and insurance documents, and obtaining contact information from other drivers and witnesses, in addition to taking other steps to protect their claim.